spl0k/rss-rebuilder/README.md

 Python utility to rebuild RSS files with relevant content

-Takes a source RSS file and, for each item, extracts content from the linked URL according to an XPath expression
+Takes a source RSS file and, for each item, extracts content from the linked URL according to a CSS selector.

 Requirements
 ------------